(redirected from Main.ArduinoYUN)

 If you are powering the board though the Vin pin, you must supply a regulated 5VDC.
 There is no on-board voltage regulator for higher voltages, which will damage the board.

-The Yún is also compatible with PoE power supply but in order to use this feature you need to mount a PoE module on the board or buy a preassembled one.
+The Yún is also compatible with PoE power supply but in order to use this feature you need to mount a PoE module on the board or buy a preassembled board.

 The power pins are as follows: